yeehaa123/presentation-moonconf/slides.md

 "The main principle behind layered architectures is that of 'separation of responsibility'.
 Each layer is responsible for a finite amount of work."

+This is comparable to the dollhouse pictured here.
+Where each floor has a clearly defined responsibility.
+The bottom layer is the living room, the middle the parent's bedroom, and the top one is where the baby sleeps.

+A layered architecture can have many layers, but in its simplest form it consists of a persistence layer with business and presentation layers build on top of it.
 -->

 ---